Policies and Regulations

 Washington, DC 20202-4605

-Student’s directory information is released only upon approval of the Director of Admissions and Records.
-Students may request in writing to the Director of Admissions and Records or his/her designee that directory information not be released.
+Student’s directory information is released only upon approval of the Director of Enrollment Services.
+Students may request in writing to the Director of Enrollment Services or his/her designee that directory information not be released.

 Directory information includes one or more of the following: student’s name, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, number of units of enrollment, and degrees and awards received.